 Alcoholic drinks to order if you want a shot at trying to lose weight

-When public holidays and weekends swing by, sometimes our social lives and calendars get a bit jam-packed, not only with friends and family but our bodies too; we indulge in delicious snacks and beverages that usually are associated with good vibes and goods times.
+When holidays and weekends arrive, our social life and calendars get a little packed, not only with friends and family, but also with our bodies; we consume delicious goodies and beverages that are often associated with positive emotions and pleasant times.

 @derekhoughMy inner voice trying to keep me fit during this quarantine ##happyathome ##health ##popcorn ##no♬ original sound – scottyryan

-But did you know that not all alcohols are the same?
+But did you realize that not all alcoholic beverages are created equal?

-Some organic alcoholic drinks can help to lower heart disease, maybe lower your risk of diabetes or reduce the risk of stroke – done in moderation of course.
+Organic alcoholic beverages may help to lower heart disease, maybe reduce your risk of diabetes, and perhaps decrease the chance of stroke – in moderation of course.

-You don’t need to be a rocket scientist to figure out though, that when you binge on alcoholic drinks over weekends and maybe even weeknights, it is not good for you.
+It’s not difficult to figure out that when you binge on alcoholic beverages over weekends and perhaps even weeknights, it is not healthy for you.

-We all love to let loose every now and then, especially when we are celebrating, but just do it responsibly.
+We all like to let ourselves go now and then, especially when we’re celebrating, but do it responsibly.

 What do alcoholic drinks contain?

-We all know that alcoholic beverages have some health benefits, but many people who live healthy lifestyles believe that just the occasional drink is all fine.
+We all know that alcoholic beverages have health advantages, but many people who live healthy lifestyles believe that drinking simply a few times each week is perfectly good.

-In the US, unlike foods, not all alcoholic beverages are regulated by the FDA.
+In the United States, unlike other countries, not all alcoholic beverages are regulated by the FDA.

-Some fall under the umbrella of the Alcohol and Tobacco Tax and Trade Bureau – and that means different rules around labelling.
+Some fall under the Alcohol and Tobacco Tax and Trade Bureau’s jurisdiction, which implies different labeling requirements.

-Let’s look at some common allergens found in beer for example:
+Let’s look at some of the most common allergens in beer: